PKUHPC/scow-sync/README.md

   `-c, --check` check whether the private key is right and return true or false

+Attention:

-attention: If you want to use the `-c, --checK` parameter, please make sure that the key verification on the remote machine has a higher priority than password authentication.
+1. If you want to use the `-c, --check` parameter, please make sure that the key verification on the remote machine has a higher priority than password authentication.

+2. In fact, the `scow-sync-start` command will create a directory which is named by the **Transfer Id** of this time to store the infomation include progress, speed and so on.
+You can use the `scow-sync-query` command to view the transfer information.

 ### query